New Zealand's 2022 kiwifruit harvest begins

-New Zealand's 2022 kiwifruit harvest has kicked off with the first crop being picked this morning in Te Puke and more kiwifruit to be picked around New Zealand over the coming months.
+New Zealand's 2022 kiwifruit harvest has started with the first crop being picked this morning in Te Puke and more kiwifruit to be picked around New Zealand over the coming months.

 But there are fears around the supply chain and workforce with the outbreak of Omicron in the community.

 A forecast of at least 190 million trays would need to be harvested, overtaking last year's record of more than 177 million trays.
-On average, each tray has about 30 pieces of kiwifruit.
+On average, each tray has about 30 kiwifruit.

-Zespri's new RubyRed variety would be picked first which would then followed by the Gold and Green varieties.
+Zespri's new RubyRed variety would be picked first and would then followed by the Gold and Green varieties.
 The harvest traditionally peaked in mid-April and ran through until June.

 The sweet, berry-tinged tasting Red kiwifruit would also be picked for supermarket shelves in New Zealand and some overseas markets this year.
 This year would be the first year that RubyRed would be sold as a commercial variety.